 POMS is a standard validated psychological test formulated by McNair et al. (1971).
 The

-questionnaire contains 65 words/statements that describe feelings people have.
-The test requires you to indicate for each word or statement how you have been feeling in the past week including today.
+questionnaire contains 65 words/statements that describe the feelings people have.
+The test requires you to indicate for each word or statement how you have been feeling in the past week, including today.